-For more information go to servicesaustralia.gov.au/ disastersupport or call us on the Emergency information line (page 57).
+For more information go to servicesaustralia.gov.au/disastersupport or call us on the Emergency information line (page 57).

-- · Claimants must: - be an Australian resident or hold an eligible visa, and - be aged 16 years or over or under 16 and getting a social security payment at the time of the disaster. and - have been adversely affected by a major disaster. - Adversely affected means that a person or their eligible children have experienced one or more of the following as a direct result of a declared disaster: - They have been seriously injured. - They are an immediate family member of an Australian resident or citizen who died or is missing. - Their principal place of residence has been destroyed or sustained major damage. - A major asset or number of assets with a combined value of at least \$20,000, located at the principal place of residence that they own, have been destroyed or sustained major damage. - · Each member of a couple can receive payment, if they each submit a claim and are eligible. - · Payments for children can only be claimed by one principal carer.
+- · Claimants must: - meet the residence requirements, and - be aged 16 years or over or under 16 and getting a social security payment at the time of the disaster, and - have been adversely affected by a major disaster. - Adversely affected means that a person or their eligible children have experienced one or more of the following as a direct result of a declared disaster: - They have been seriously injured. - They are an immediate family member of an Australian resident or citizen who died or is missing. - Their principal place of residence has been destroyed or sustained major damage. - A major asset or number of assets with a combined value of at least \$20,000, located at the principal place of residence that they own, have been destroyed or sustained major damage. - Each member of a couple can receive payment, if they each submit a claim and are eligible. - Payments for children can only be claimed by one principal carer.

-Claimant must be an Australian resident (page 56) or specified temporary visa holder (page 57).
+Claimant must be an Australian citizen, permanent visa holder, or protected SCV holder (page 56) who either resides in Australia (page 56) or who meets the test for time in Australia, or be a specified temporary visa holder (page 57).